Exposure to substances or mixtures in the workplace can pose significant health risks to workers.

 A business must ensure that a worker is not exposed to airborne contaminants above the workplace exposure standard.

 - See Workplace exposure standards for airborne contaminants for the list of workplace exposure standards for airborne contaminants.
-This document also contains key information about how exposure standards are applied under the model WHS Regulations.
+This document also contains key information about how workplace exposure standards are applied under the model WHS Regulations.

-- See Guidance on the interpretation of workplace exposure standards for airborne contaminants for further information on the exposure standards, as well as the Hazardous Chemicals Information System database.
+- See Guidance on the interpretation of workplace exposure standards for airborne contaminants for further information on the workplace exposure standards, as well as the Hazardous Chemicals Information System database.

 The model Code of practice: Managing risks of hazardous chemicals in the workplace provides guidance on a four-step risk management approach to managing the risks of hazardous chemicals, which is hazard identification, risk assessment, risk control and review.
 See also Identify, assess and control hazards.